airbytehq/airbyte/docs/integrations/sources/google-search-console.md

 You can use the [Google APIS Explorer](https://developers.google.com/webmaster-tools/v1/searchanalytics/query) to build and test the reports you want to use.

-### Data State
+### Data Freshness

-The **Data State** parameter deals with the "freshness", or finality of the data that is being queried.
+The **Data Freshness** parameter deals with the "freshness", or finality of the data that is being queried.

 - `final`: The query will include only finalized, stable data.
 This is data that has been processed, verified, and is unlikely to change.
 When you select this option, you are querying for the definitive statistics and information that Google has analyzed and confirmed.
 - `all`: The query will return both finalized data and what Google terms "fresh" data.
 Fresh data includes more recent data that hasn't gone through the full processing and verification that finalized data has.
 This option can give you more up-to-the-minute insights, but it may be subject to change as Google continues to process and analyze it.